kakaobrain/coyo-dataset/README.md

 ## Experiments
-We empirically validated the quality of COYO dataset by re-implementing popular models including [ALIGN](https://arxiv.org/abs/2102.05918), [unCLIP](https://arxiv.org/abs/2204.06125), and [ViT](https://arxiv.org/abs/2010.11929).
+We empirically validated the quality of COYO dataset by re-implementing popular models such as [ALIGN](https://arxiv.org/abs/2102.05918), [unCLIP](https://arxiv.org/abs/2204.06125), and [ViT](https://arxiv.org/abs/2010.11929).
 We trained these models on COYO-700M or its subsets from scratch, achieving competitive performance to the reported numbers or generated samples in the original papers.
-Since this observation supports the high quality of our dataset, we expect that this will be continuously updated in open collaboration.
+Since this observation supports the high quality of our dataset, we hope it to be continuously updated with open collaboration.
-We plan to release a pre-trained model and training code.
-For more detailed training methods, please refer to the technical paper to be released later.
+Our pre-trained models and training codes will be released soon along with the technical report.

 ### ALIGN
 | Model                       | Data       | ImageNet KNN |   COCO I2T |   COCO T2I |